ConorReynolds/botc-script-tool/README.md

 JSON and send that if your script has custom characters or rules that are not part of the script tool itself.

+When you click a script link, a new tab will open with the script loaded.
+If you already had the tool open in another tab, don’t worry – all script tool tabs are (mostly) synchronised.
+You can make changes in any instance and all changes will be reflected in all tabs.

 ### Importing Scripts

 You can import scripts using the Import JSON button on the top right or by